cuga-rajal/supercar_plus/README.md

 "rwheel".
 Then drop in the Wheel Configurator to any wheel.
 Touch it to begin the dialog process.
 When it asks to copy the settings to other wheels, say Yes.
 In most cases this will get all 4 wheels working correctly.
-If you need to adjust other wheels, use the Wheel Configuratopr for each individual wheel that needs adjusting.
+If you need to adjust other wheels, use the Wheel Configurator for each individual wheel that needs adjusting.

 Many other features are detailed below.